What should you eat in the follicular phase? All our meal tips and recipes

 Chicken, turkey, eggs, sardines, mackerel |

-Hormonal development, energy |
+Hormonal balance, energy |

-| Whole grains & legumes |
+| Whole grains & Legumes |

 Quinoa, oats, brown rice, lentils, chickpeas |

-Sustainable energy, fibers for estrogen detoxification |
+Sustainable energy, fibres that support oestrogen detoxification |

 | Vegetables |

-Spinach, broccoli, kale, zucchini, carrots, sweet potato |
+Spinach, broccoli, kale, courgettes, carrots, sweet potato |

 Vitamins, minerals, antioxidants to reduce inflammation |

-| Fruits |
+| Fruit |

 Berries, citrus fruits, cherries, pomegranate |